Ezio Franceschini: Biography

+He was Dean, from 1953 to 1965, of the Faculty of Letters of the Università Cattolica.
+From 1932 he had joined the institute of the Missionaries of the Kingship of Christ, founded by Father Agostino Gemelli, rector of the university, in 1928; he himself refounded the Institute as President, in 1942.

 When Francesco Vito died, Ezio Franceschini was elected the third rector of UCSC (1965–1968) and faced the rise of student protest of 1968.

 Franceschini was a corresponding member since 1947 and national member since 1959 of Accademia dei Lincei.